The Best Xbox Deals Right Now

 Where and when should you go shopping to find the best Xbox deals?
 You might assume that you'll have to wait until Black Friday to roll around again for the absolute best video game console deals to surface.
 But the truth is that good Xbox deals (and discounts on other consoles, like Nintendo Switch and PlayStation 4), can and do pop up around the calendar year — and yes, the prices are sometimes just as good as Black Friday.

-In fact, this year, there are likely to be more Xbox deals than usual, what with a new Xbox console hitting the market.
-Microsoft says that its fastest and most powerful video game console ever, the Xbox Series X, will go on sale sometime in 2020 — most likely, during the peak winter holiday shopping season.
+In fact, at least before the coronavirus epidemic upended the retail world, it looked like this year would have more Xbox deals than usual, what with a new Xbox console hitting the market.
+Microsoft says that its fastest and most powerful video game console ever, the Xbox Series X, will go on sale for preorder starting on September 22, 2020.

 One good thing about the new Xbox console is that it'll be compatible with Xbox One games, so you can rest easy that the games being sold now will work with the Xbox Series X. Another good thing is that with the Xbox Series X coming out in the near future, retailers are bound to be particularly aggressive with Xbox One deals, with the hopes of selling as many current consoles as possible before the new kid on the block grabs all the attention.

 Here's everything you need to know about the latest Xbox deals and discount Xbox bundles, plus the best Xbox game deals.
 We'll update this story as new Xbox One deals appear, and as more info about Xbox Series X sales is released.

 Best Xbox One Deals and Xbox Bundles, Updated September 2020

 • $408.99 at Amazon